Immigration Reform and Control Act (IRCA)

 If you do not wish to or cannot sponsor the applicant, you must reject their application.
 While you should do this kindly, you can inform them that you are abiding by the laws required by the IRCA.

-What to Do If You Discover Someone You Hired is an Illegal Immigrant
+What to Do if You Discover Someone You Hired Is an Undocumented Worker

 What Are the Legal Repercussions for Breaking This Law?